naagarjunsa/nlp-playground/README.md

-# car-price-prediction-app
+# NLP PlayGround
-This is Flask Web App which uses a ML Model to predict the resale value of cars.
+This is a repo of a web-app which demonstrates NLP tasks, and shares basic intuition for understanding for programmers.